This post may contain affiliate links. Please read our disclosure policy.

 The photos and instructions are here to help you visualize how to make a small batch of macaroni salad.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook the pasta: Bring a medium-sized pot of lightly salted water to a boil.
-Cook the elbow macaroni in the boiling water, stirring occasionally until al dente.
-This process takes me about 5-7 minutes.
-Drain and rinse the pasta under cool running water and set it aside.
+1. Cook the Pasta: Bring a medium pot of lightly salted water to a boil.
+Add the macaroni and cook until al dente, about 5–7 minutes.
+Drain and rinse under cold water to stop the cooking and prevent sticking.
+Set aside.

 macaroni salad dressing in a small bowl.